paulomarquesc/AzureImageManagementAutomation/README.md

 ## Release Notes

+### Release 1/11/2017
+* Implemented the same parallel execution applied to the Automation Accounts for tier 2 storage account configuration.

 ### Release 1/10/2017
 * Setup time drastically reduced when creating more than one worker automation accounts, all automation accounts setup now are executed in parallel.
 * Tier 2 storage accounts are now of Kind "Blob Storage" only